tsui-david/system-design-course/lessons/concept_load_balancer_3.md

-@lesson_id:load_balancer_3
+@lesson_id
+load_balancer_3
+@lesson_title
-@lesson_title:Implementing a Load Balancer
+Implementing a Load Balancer
-@video_url:???
+@video_url
+???

+@question
-@question Explain the primary ways load balancing can be implemented.
+Explain the primary ways load balancing can be implemented.

+@hint
-@hint Consider the implementation difference between a physical computer and a virtual machine.
+Consider the implementation difference between a physical computer and a virtual machine.

+@answer
-@answer There are two primary types of load balancer implementations: hardware based and software based.
+There are two primary types of load balancer implementations: hardware based and software based.

 Hardware based implementations:
 - These are physical devices built to achieve optimum performance.
 They are the generally the optimal solution due to their speed and flexibility handling different load balancing types and scales.